-After our first trip to establish ties with the Ketua Kampung (Village Headman) just 2 days ago, now we are back in Sadir to start training a group of 5 youths who are interested in the program.It was quite a rush as we have other matters in the morning and after a windy road finally we reach our destination.
+After our first trip to establish ties with the Village Headman just 2 days ago, now we are back in Kampung Sadir.
+We want to start training a group of 5 youths who are interested in the program.It was quite a rush as we have other matters in the morning and after a windy road finally we reach our destination.

 We brought chicken and some bread as token of appreciation to the hosts.
-(We chose bread because it’s hard to find in the interiors as there’s no bakery.)
-Mac, one of the nieces of Ketua Kampung took the chicken and cooked it right away and the result, our tea, pugang (rice cooked in bamboo) with chicken curry.
+Bread might be a good option because it’s hard to find bakery in the interiors.
+Mac, one of the nieces of Ketua Kampung took the chicken and cooked it right away.
+We had our tea and pugang (rice cooked in bamboo) with chicken curry not long after that.

-After tea, the chief asked his nephew to bring us to the two nearest waterfalls, and they are very near to the village itself; one right beside the entrance of the village (Ban Buan Sadir) and the other one a 5 minute walk from the village (Skedut Falls).
+After tea, the chief asked his nephew to bring us to the two nearest waterfalls.
+They are very near to the village itself.
+One is right beside the entrance of the village (Ban Buan Sadir) and the other one a 5 minute walk from the village (Sekudut Falls).

 After dinner preparation is done, here goes another round of training.
 As usual, we conducted the training with the youths in a laid back style; cozy and casual in the presence of the village chief.